WickedBotz/wickedbotz_competition_system_app/README.md

 This project is a starting point for a Flutter application.

-# Falta implementar autenticação
-É necessário a API executando localmente
+#É necessário a API executando localmente